lydavid/MusicSearch/docs/all_features.md

 This is currently limited to artists credited on the recording, which are primarily performers.

 Inspired by [Obsidian](https://github.com/obsidianmd/obsidian-releases)'s graph view.

+## ListenBrainz integration

+Enter your [ListenBrainz](https://listenbrainz.org) username to explore your listens.
+Or you can enter someone else's username to explore their listens.

 ## Local Database